 Yet there is more.

 Our scapegoated selves need a path back from victimization into empowerment.
+We need a way to heal the internal imprint that it has left on our way of relating to our emotions, our voice and our relationships.
 Being in a scapegoat role means living from a state of pain.
 Scapegoats often need support to find their way back from the pain of isolation.

 Finding support begins our healing journey when it bridges our feelings of isolation, and restores our scapegoated person’s ability to create effective, authentic connections with others.
 When we can share our voice in empowered ways, with others in the systems we live in, we gain belonging and understanding.
 Rather than reenact the violent pain of our wounds onto to others: we become able to feel we can participate in difficult relationships more effectively.
 This leads to more fulfillment in the relationships that matter most to us.